 When a vacant position is to be filled, the Human Resources Director will certify a list of the top three qualified candidates for that position.
 When more than one vacancy is to be filled, two names for each additional vacancy shall be added to the list.
 For example, five names will be certified if there are two vacancies for a position.
-The Department Director shall then fill the position(s) from those candidates available in this list of those with the highest qualified ratings.
+The Department Director shall then fill the position(s) among those candidates available in this highest qualified rating.
 The Department Director is not obligated to select in rank order nor justify the reasons for the selection.
-All offers of employment will be made by the Human Resources staff.
+All offers of employment will be made by the Human Resources staff..

 The City Administrator may authorize a temporary promotional appointment of an existing employee.
-Employees temporarily promoted will be compensated according to Article X, Section B of this manual after assuming the full responsibilities and duties of the higher position for more than twenty (20) working days.
+Employees temporarily promoted will be compensated according to Article XI, Section B of this manual after assuming the full responsibilities and duties of the higher position for more than twenty (20) working days.
 By the conclusion of six months, the employee shall either be returned to their original position or an extension must be granted by the City Administrator.

-Section B. Full-Time, Part-Time, and Temporary Employees
+Section B. Full-time, Part-time, and Temporary Employees

 Full-time employees shall be paid a bi-weekly or hourly rate for all hours worked.
-All fulltime employees: (1) are eligible for group health insurance, group life insurance, and group accidental death and dismemberment coverage under the City's group policies; and (2) are eligible for pay adjustments as specified for all employees.
+All full-time employees: (1) are eligible for group health insurance, group life insurance, and group accidental death and dismemberment coverage under the City's group policies; and (2) are eligible for pay adjustments as specified for all employees.